tmck-code/tmck-code.github.io/articles/20230605_pyspark_fu/20230605_pyspark_fu.md

     select failed!
 [AMBIGUOUS_REFERENCE] Reference `id` is ambiguous, could be: [`id`, `id`].

-There are two techniques to mitigate this that I've found:

-- using a different parameter for the `on` columns
+The solution: use a different parameter for the `on` columns

-- dataframe aliasing
+### 3.1.2 Join using list of names

 ```python